ummadiviany/pds_assignment2/README.md

 ### Task 6 : Object Oriented Programming for Class Management System(CMS)
 1. The task is to implement a the classes `Class`, `Student` and `Teacher` in `cms_classes.py` file.
 2. The Class class should have the following attributes and methods:
-       a. `name` : Name of the class
+   - `name` : Name of the class
-       b. `students` : List of student objects in the class
+   - `students` : List of student objects in the class
-       c. `teachers` : List of teacher objects in the class
+   - `teachers` : List of teacher objects in the class
-       d. `add_student` : Add a student to the class
+   - `add_student` : Add a student to the class
-       e. `add_teacher` : Add a teacher to the class
+   - `add_teacher` : Add a teacher to the class
-       f. `get_student` : Get a student from the class
+   - `get_student` : Get a student from the class
-       g. `get_teacher` : Get a teacher from the class
+   - `get_teacher` : Get a teacher from the class
-       h. `get_students` : Get all the students from the class
+   - `get_students` : Get all the students from the class
-       i. `get_teachers` : Get all the teachers from the class
+   - `get_teachers` : Get all the teachers from the class
-       j. `get_students_count` : Get the number of students in the class
+   - `get_students_count` : Get the number of students in the class
-       k. `get_teachers_count` : Get the number of teachers in the class
+   - `get_teachers_count` : Get the number of teachers in the class
 3. The Student class should have the following attributes and methods:
-       a. `id` : Auto generated ID
+    - `id` : Auto generated ID
-       b. `name` : Name of the student
+    - `name` : Name of the student
-       c. `age` : Age of the student
+    - `age` : Age of the student
 4. The Teacher class should have the following attributes and methods:
-       a. `id` : Auto generated ID
+    - `id` : Auto generated ID
-       b. `name` : Name of the teacher
+    - `name` : Name of the teacher
-       c. `age` : Age of the teacher
+    - `age` : Age of the teacher
-       d. `students` : List of students assigned to the teacher
+    - `students` : List of students assigned to the teacher
-       e. `add_student` : Add a student to the teacher
+    - `add_student` : Add a student to the teacher
-       f. `get_student` : Get a student from the teacher
+    - `get_student` : Get a student from the teacher
-       g. `get_students` : Get all the students from the teacher
+    - `get_students` : Get all the students from the teacher
-       h. `get_students_count` : Get the number of students assigned to the teacher
+    - `get_students_count` : Get the number of students assigned to the teacher
 5. The `id` attribute of the Student and Teacher class should be auto generated.
 6. Implement the `__str__` method for the Class, Student and Teacher classes.
 7. Demonstrate the use of implemented classes by creating a class object and adding students and teachers to it.